section-engineering-education/engineering-education/content/articles/firebase-nine-and-above-with-react-native/index.md

 With that, Firebase is configured within our application.
 In the next step, we will implement adding todos.

 ### Working with todos
 In the `src` folder, create a `components` folder.
-Inside the `components` folder, create two files:
+Then, inside the `components` folder, create two files:

 - `Todos.js` for adding the todos view and communicating with Firebase SDK.